 For many professionals, the New Year represents a time of change, with positive resolutions and healthier habits fostering a sense of optimism for the months ahead.
-But for wine and spirits reps, January can be kind of a downer.
+But for wine and spirits reps, the first quarter can be kind of a downer.
 Accounts are most likely tasting and buying infrequently now that the big holiday boom has passed.
 So making your monthly sales goal may be hardest right now.
 But don’t get down on yourself just yet.
 SevenFifty Daily talked with sales veterans around the country, scavenging for tips to help you sell more effectively.
 Here’s what we uncovered:

 1. Don’t Stress

 First, take a moment to breathe.
 Remember that all sales representatives are facing the same January challenge that you are.
-This isn’t a “you” thing; it’s a “January” thing.
+This isn’t a “you” thing; it’s a “Q1” thing.
 The key to your mental sanity?
 Don’t take the lack of buyer enthusiasm personally.

 2. See the Bigger Picture

-Viewing your goals as year-round rather than just month-to-month aims will help you ride out January.
+Viewing your goals as year-round rather than just month-to-month aims will help you ride out slower times.
 “This job is not a month-to-month thing … You have to view it as a marathon, not a sprint,” says Richard Jones, the strategic account manager at Epic Wines and Spirits in Santa Rosa, California.
 Understanding and embracing larger goals will help you put things into perspective when the pressure gets to you.

 STAY IN THE KNOW